IamAbhiKaushik/basic_calendly/README.md

 #	Error Issues while running locally:
+1. There are two different ways of accessing mongoDb.
+The current url is for accessing mongo in docker.
+If you intend to run in local via `python3 main.py` way, use `db = MongoClient('mongodb://localhost:27017').db ` in main.py file

-while running python main.py, if you get an error that something else is running at port 5000, you can check that using <br>
+2. while running python main.py, if you get an error that something else is running at port 5000, you can check that using <br>
 `sudo lsof -i:5000`
 and stop that service or <br>